index

 a project by Alan Phelan

-the web site is now live at www.broadbandart.ie
+the web site is no longer live at www.broadbandart.ie but will hopefully be on-line soon again

-the films from the project were screened during the Tulca Season of Visual Arts in the Board Room of the Galway Arts Centre - opening 6pm 29th October, 2004.
+The text below was written about the films from the project which were screened during the Tulca Season of Visual Arts in the Board Room of the Galway Arts Centre - opening 6pm 29th October, 2004.

 Created over a period of a year and composed of two films, one of thirty-six clips and one short docu-drama. newtowhowhatwhere? invites us to take a personalised non-geographic journey through the districts of Newtownsmith, Woodquay, and Waterside and focus upon the experiences and knowledge of its current inhabitants.
 The old, the new, the past, the present and the potential future, is captured by the camera and re-presented in individual interviews, which culminate in the short film that declares the "Republic of Woodquay" – a place that is both central and yet apart from the city of Galway.